 Wiring and connectors:

 1. Always select good quality materials.
 Wire, connectors, terminals, bus bars and panels should all be good quality marine equipment.
 This is no place to scrimp or try to save a few pennies.
 Remember, the most common fires on boats are electrical fires.
 Most are due to bad high resistance connections.
 Do it right!

 4. If you decide to solder, use good quality solder and soldering tools.
 Learn how to solder so you don't get cold solders.
 A bad solder is going to cause a bad connection.
 Do not use solder alone.
 If you crimp and solder, crimp first, solder second.

-5. Seal your connections with a good quality sealant and a heat shrink wrap to keep moisture out.
+5. Seal electrical connections with a good quality sealant such as dielectric grease and a heat shrink wrap to keep moisture out.
 If possible buy connectors with heat shrink insulation pre-installed.